The Church of Jesus Christ of Latter-day Saints in Montana: Missions

 The West Central States Mission was created on November 11, 1950 as a division of the North Central States, North Western States, and Western States missions.
 It was renamed Montana–Wyoming Mission in June 1970.
 The mission name was changed to the Montana Billings Mission four years later.
+In June 2024, the Montana Missoula Mission was created.

 Temples

-The Billings Montana Temple was dedicated on November 20, 1999 by church president Gordon B. Hinckley.

-The Helena Montana Temple was announced on April 4, 2021 by church president Russell M. Nelson.

-The Missoula Montana Temple was announced on April 3, 2022 by church president Russell M. Nelson.
+Montana has 2 operating temples (Billings and Helena) and one additional (Missoula) that has been announced to be constructed.